-If you’re wondering how to motivate a team, the answer is almost never to micromanage them.
+If you’re wondering how to inspire your team, the answer is almost never to micromanage them.
 One of the best ways to inspire your team may be to take a more hands-off approach.
-You’ll never really know what your team can accomplish if you’re always micromanaging; many employees find it stifling.
-Learn more about how to embrace your leadership role and manage your business from a place of trust, and you just may find the key to how to motivate your team.
+You’ll never know what your team can accomplish if you’re always micromanaging; many employees find it stifling.
+Learn more about how to embrace your leadership role and manage your business from a place of trust, and you just may find the key to motivating your team.

 20. Ask for help